yhrgintoki/robotfeeding-website/content/tutorials/overview.md

 active: true
 duration: 15
 difficulty: Intermediate
-summary: You will learn the basic components of the car and their associated software counterparts.
+summary: Basic components of the car and their associated software counterparts.
 weight: 1
 ---